 - Using a condom every time you have sex

-You've just seen your doctor for pelvic inflammatory disease (PID).
+You have just seen your health care provider for pelvic inflammatory disease (PID).
 PID refers to an infection of the uterus (womb), fallopian tubes, or ovaries.

-To fully treat PID, your doctor may need to prescribe one or more antibiotics.
+To fully treat PID, you may need to take one or more antibiotics.
 Taking antibiotic medicine will help clear the infection in about 2 weeks.

 To prevent PID from coming back, your sexual partner must be treated as well.